Farhath-Ayesha/TypeScript/README.md

 - **number** is for numbers like 42.
 JavaScript does not have a special runtime value for integers, so there’s no equivalent to int or float - everything is simply number.
 - **boolean** is for the two values true and false.

-### 2.non-primitive data types
+### 2.Array

-Non-primitive data types can hold more collections of complex values.

-- #### Array

-  An array is a special type of data type which can store multiple values of different data types sequentially using a special syntax.
+An array is a Non-primitive data types which can hold more collections of complex values.An array is a special type of data type which can store multiple values of different data types sequentially using a special syntax.
 TypeScript supports arrays, similar to JavaScript.
 There are two ways to declare an array

   i.Using square brackets.
 This method is similar to how you would declare arrays in JavaScript.